Edward S. Curtis

-Now open through September 7, 2014
+Now open through January 4, 2016

-At the Museum in the John and Peggy Maximus Gallery
+at the Museum in the John and Peggy Maximus Gallery